 It’s a slightly smaller version of its electrical powered counterpart.
 However, instead of controlling the speed and incline of the machine using the front monitor, they are self-powered and you use the force of your legs to power it.
 You can find these treadmills at most commercial gyms and sports facilities.
 They are typically safer since you are in complete control of the machine while running.

 Best of all, anyone can use one, no matter their current level of fitness.
 While it may be hard getting it started initially, it’s quite easy to get the hang of exercising on it after a few goes.

 Benefits of Using a Manual Treadmill

 If you are torn between using a standard mechanical treadmill or using a manual one to train, consider the benefits, you’ll gain from going manual.
 They differ slightly from an electrical device, but you can still achieve similar results with consistent use.

-Manual treadmills make you work harder
+They make you work harder!

-It’s easy to slack off on a manual treadmill.
+It’s easy to slack off on a powered treadmill.
 You can set a slow pace, jump off, and call it a day.
 But a manual treadmill has you working harder to power the machine.
 You can burn more calories and fat when performing all of your cardiovascular exercises on a manual treadmill since you must actively power the treadmill the entire workout, training your body and mind.

-You can perform high-intensity interval training
+You can perform high-intensity interval training (HIIT)

 Stopping entirely on an electric treadmill is not the safest idea.
 Electric treadmills take a while to slow down, and you may trip and fall if you can’t keep up with the machine.